 Turn Right onto Whitney Ave.
 See parking options below.

 There are three options for parking.
 They are represented on the adjacent map and described below.
-The meeting location, Bass Center, is indicated as a yellow star.
+The meeting location, Sloane Physics Laboratory, is indicated as a yellow star.

 Parking Cost: $1.50/Hour